 Main text

-Sexually transmitted infections (STIs) and blood-borne viruses (BBVs) may be transmitted during a sexual assault.
+Sexually transmitted infections (STIs) and blood-borne viruses (BBVs) may be transmitted during sexual assault.
 Consequently, many victims of sexual assault contact health care because they fear acquiring infections.
 Several countries have established multidisciplinary specialized health care units for victims of sexual assault, called Sexual Assault Centres (SACs), which offer examination and prophylaxis for STIs/BBVs in addition to forensic examination and psychosocial care.1-3 Existing guidelines diverge on whether and when to test for infection, as well as on the recommendations for post-exposure prophylactic treatment of STIs and BBVs after sexual assault,4-8 i.a. since the local prevalence and antibiotic resistance pattern varies.

-Among victims of sexual assault, prevalence rates between 0% and 56% have been reported for STIs,1 9-18 and between 0% and 14% for BBV markers.1 9 10 12 16 19 Studies dealing with sexual assault victims differ regarding which conditions to include, mode of detection, and whether they report the prevalence of STIs/BBV markers from examination at the initial SAC visit,9 10 14 15 19 from follow-up consultations at the same clinic,1 13 18 or from referrals to specialized sexually transmitted diseases (STD) clinics.11 12 16
+Among victims of sexual assault, prevalence rates between 0% and 56% have been reported for STIs,1 9-18 and between 0% and 14% for BBV markers1 9 10 12 16 19 Studies of sexual assault victims differ regarding which conditions to include, mode of detection, and whether they report the prevalence of STIs/BBV markers from examination at the initial SAC visit,9 10 14 15 19 from follow-up consultations at the same clinic,1 13 18 or from referrals to specialized sexually transmitted diseases (STD) clinics.11 12 16

-Furthermore, most of these studies do not discriminate whether the diagnosed STIs are pre-existing or assault-transmitted.
-Exceptions to this are studies that either report the numbers of infected patients with no prior coital experience or follow-up studies where prophylactic treatment is withheld at initial visit.9 13 18 The latter are ethically controversial.1 15 17 20
+Furthermore, most of these studies do not discriminate between pre-existing and assault-transmitted STI.
+Exceptions to this are studies that either report the numbers of infected patients with no prior coital experience or follow-up studies where prophylactic treatment is withheld at initial visit.9 13 18 The latter may be regarded as controversial, given the low follow-up rate among SAC patients.1 15 17 20

 So far, there are few studies reporting STI and BBV prevalence from SACs in the Nordic countries, where the prevalence of certain infections, such as Neisseria gonorrhoeae, Trichomonas vaginalis, and HIV is low.
-On the other hand, the Scandinavian countries report equally high levels as in other Western countries of Chlamydia trachomatis and the more recently discovered sexually transmissible agent Mycoplasma genitalium.21 22
+On the other hand, the Scandinavian countries report equally high levels as other Western countries of Chlamydia trachomatis and the more recently diagnosable sexually transmissible agent Mycoplasma genitalium.21 22

 The objective of this study was to describe the prevalence of STIs and BBVs among female postpubertal patients who attended the Trondheim SAC within one week of the assault, and to describe the prophylactic treatment offered.
 We wanted to evaluate whether any of the STIs diagnosed at the initial visit could have been assault-transmitted, and to explore whether background and assault characteristics were associated with diagnosed STI/BBV.